digitranslab/jumpstart/docs/versioned_docs/version-2.39.0/data-sources/sample-data-sources.md

 title: Sample Data Sources
 ---

-# Sample Data Source in ToolJet
+# Sample Data Source in JumpStart

-ToolJet includes a built-in PostgreSQL sample data source that allows you to familiarize yourself with its features and components before connecting your own data.
+JumpStart includes a built-in PostgreSQL sample data source that allows you to familiarize yourself with its features and components before connecting your own data.
 This database contains example tables and data for hands-on experimentation.
 The sample data source is a shared PostgreSQL connection available across all workspaces and applications.
 This means any changes or updates made to the data will be reflected in real-time for all users, regardless of the application or workspace.
-If are using ToolJet Cloud, the sample data resets daily at midnight.
-However, if you are using a self-hosted version of ToolJet, the data will not be reset.
+If are using JumpStart Cloud, the sample data resets daily at midnight.
+However, if you are using a self-hosted version of JumpStart, the data will not be reset.

 ### Getting Started with Sample Data Sources